-Following is an overview of rental assistance programs, services, and resources available in the District including the Emergency Rental Assistance Program (ERAP), the Homelessness Prevention Program (HPP), and STAY DC (Stronger Together By Assisting You), which are administered by DHS.
+Following is an overview of rental assistance programs, services, and resources available in the District including the Emergency Rental Assistance Program (ERAP), and the Homelessness Prevention Program (HPP).

 The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if a qualified household is facing eviction.
 The program also supports security deposits and the first month's rent for residents moving into new apartments.
 To view eligibility requirements and apply for ERAP, please click the following link: https://erap.dhs.dc.gov For additional questions or concerns about emergency rental assistance, please contact [email protected].

 Notice for Landlords/Housing Providers